ClimAg/docs/methods.rst

 =======

 .. note::
+   These pages are still being worked on, so there may be some incomplete items.
-   Coming soon.
-For now, please see the source code available at: https://github.com/ClimAg/ClimAg.
+   See also the source code available at: https://github.com/ClimAg/ClimAg.